SirMekus/zam/ReadMe.md

 ---

+With this feature you don't have to craft (complicated) SQL queries in your script anymore and make your code more readable and clean. **Welcome to the OOP way**.

 Using the database feature requires knowledge of our convention.
 But first, to start using this feature you should import the `Model` class to your script like so:

 ```php